dsorenes/CLI-chat-in-java/readme.md

 As of 26.03.2019 01:56 it is just a simple echo server As of 28.03.2019 04:09 it handles multiple clients.
 It also keeps track of currently connected and disconnected sockets.
+As of 28.03.2019 04:56 the clients can now communicate with eachother over the server, but it's wonky as hell.
+This needs to be fixed.
+Currently no idea how..

 Goal: